Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Nevertheless, Elisha told her to go around and ask all of her neighbors for empty jars.
 He said, “Don't ask for just a few.
 Then go inside and shut the door behind you and your sons.
 Pour oil into all the jars, and as each is filled, put it to one side.”

-As the widow did what Elisha had told her to do, enlisting the help of her sons, do you think she marveled, as a godly woman, at how God can, and often does, use that which is small, insignificant and unusual for great blessing?
+As the widow did what Elisha had told her to do, enlisting the help of her sons, do you think she marveled, as a godly woman, at how God can, and often does, use that which is small, insignificant, and unusual for great blessings?
 It should not be surprising that from one little jar all the other vessels would be filled.

 After all, from one family on earth came the entire nation of Israel.
-And that nation is not just the physical nation of Israel, but the Israel of God, all those who believe in the Lord Jesus Christ and are saved from their sin are descendants of Abraham, justified, as he was, by faith in God.
+And that nation is not just the physical nation of Israel, but the Israel of God.
+All who have saving faith in Christ alone and are saved from their sin, are spiritual descendants of Abraham, justified, as he was, by faith in Christ.
 And how many Christians are there?
 Can you count the number of grains of sand on the seashore?
 Can you number the stars in the sky?
 If you can, then you know the number of believers throughout all of history who will be in the glory of heaven together – in the new heavens and the new earth reigning and ruling with Christ eternally.

 The entire church, Old Testament and New, is one family, all descendants of Abraham, for If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.
 (Galatians 3:29).
 And to top it off, you know the age of Abraham and Sarah.
 At the time of Isaac’s birth – Isaac being “the child of promise” – Abraham was 100 and Sarah 90 years old.
 Truly, “What is impossible with man is possible with God.”
 (Luke 18:27)